cuemacro/finmarketpy/README.md

 # Sponsorship, workshops and support for Cuemacro libraries

-We have spent many years writing finmarketpy and other open source libraries at Cuemacro.
+We have spent many years writing finmarketpy and other open source libraries at Cuemacro, and we are keen to do so for many years into the future.

 If you are interested in sponsoring Cuemacro's library, you can do so through the GitHub sponsorship page at https://github.com/sponsors/cuemacro

-We also offer commercial support and workshops to teach how to use Cuemacro's libraries.
+We also offer commercial services for our Cuemacro libraries, which include:

+* a 2 day Python for finance workshop, which can be taught at your firm, to teach you how to use Cuemacro's libraries
+* extensive commercial technical support for our libraries

 If you are interested in our commercial services please contact saeed@cuemacro.com

-All these sources of funding help us to maintain Cuemacro's libraries, so we can improve our open source libraries for the community.
+All these sources of funding, whether it is sponsorship or our commercial services, help us to maintain Cuemacro's libraries, so we can improve our open source libraries for the community.

 # finmarketpy examples